srfp-preservation/server/README.md

 A SRFP server, written in C, for 32-bit DOS machines.

-## Building

-In order to build, you will need to download DJGPP, which can be downloaded from [GitHub Releases](https://github.com/andrewwutw/build-djgpp/releases), and make sure the directory containing the `i586-pc-msdosdjgpp-gcc` binary is on your `$PATH`.

-Then, simply type `make`.

-## Running
+## Installation and Usage

-To run binaries compiled with DJGPP, your target machine needs a DPMI server.
+Download the latest version of `SRFP.EXE` from the [Releases page](https://github.com/srfp-preservation/server/releases).

+You will also need a DPMI server, such as CSDPMI.
 Download `csdpmi4b.zip` (you can get it from a number of sources, including [here](ftp://ftp.pl.freebsd.org/vol/rzm1/coast/vendors/djgpp/v2misc/csdpmi4b.zip)), and extract the `CWSDPMI.EXE` file.

-Copy `SRFP.EXE` and `CWSDPMI.EXE` to your DOS machine.
-Connect the modern machine to `COM1`, and run `SRFP`.
+Copy `SRFP.EXE` and `CWSDPMI.EXE` to your DOS machine (they need to be in the same directory).
+Connect the modern machine to `COM1` via null modem cable, and run `SRFP`.

 ### Running in Virtualbox